tbenr/loopring-mm-bot/README.md

 the bot allocates available funds with buy\sell orders with the minimum spread possible.

 ## TODO
-- [ ] add tests
+- complete test cases
-- [ ] allow change current orders to follow changes in order book
+- allow change current orders to follow changes in order book
-- [ ] add max amount to limit the allocated fund
+- add max amount to limit the allocated fund
-- [ ] honor maximum order amounts of token configuration
+- honor maximum order amounts of token configuration